-Department of Campus Recreation and Wellness
+Campus Recreation and Wellness

-The Department of Campus Recreation and Wellness serves the UHCL community through physical activity, educational programming, student engagement, and overall well-being.
-Our core mission is to create educationally purposeful experiences through outstanding facilities, programs and services that inspire University of Houston-Clear Lake students and the community towards lifelong healthy habits to improve their overall well-being.
-We want all Hawks to have a strong sense of holistic wellbeing which will improve your overall quality of life during and after your time at UHCL.
+The Department of Campus Recreation and Wellness serves the UHCL and surrounding communities through physical activity, educational programming, student engagement, and overall well-being.
+Our core mission is to create educationally purposeful experiences by providing outstanding facilities, programs and services that inspire and promote lifelong healthy habits.
+We want all Hawks to have a stronger sense of holistic wellbeing and happiness, which will improve overall quality of life during and after UHCL.
 We pride ourselves on providing an inclusive and safe space for all Hawks.
-Our vision is for all Hawks to soar in health and happiness during and after their time at UHCL.

-The department is located in the Recreation and Wellness Center (RWC).
-The RWC houses 82,000 square feet of fitness, recreation and social spaces and is open seven days a week.
-The RWC has 10,000 square feet of fitness space, basketball and volleyball courts, a Multi-Activity Court (MAC) for indoor soccer and volleyball, badminton and table tennis, multi-purpose rooms, and state of the art fitness equipment.
-Study rooms and social spaces are located in the RWC lobby and on the academic wing of the facilities.
-The Hawk Energy Bar is located in the lobby and has small food items as well as coffee and smoothie options during the fall and spring semesters.
+The Campus Recreation and Wellness department is located in the Recreation and Wellness Center (RWC).
+The RWC houses 82,000 square feet of fitness, recreation and social spaces including basketball and volleyball courts, a Multi-Activity Court (MAC) for indoor soccer and volleyball, badminton and table tennis, multi-purpose rooms and state-of-the-art fitness equipment.
+Study rooms and social spaces including the Hawk Energy Bar are located in the RWC lobby and on the academic wing of the facilities.
+The Hawk Energy has small food items, as well as coffee and smoothie options during the fall and spring semesters.
+The RWC is open seven days a week.

-All enrolled UHCL students are active members of the RWC and will have access to the facility at no additional cost.
-Memberships are available for non-students including faculty, staff, spouses, dependents and the greater UHCL community for a monthly fee.
-All members have access to the RWC as well as all outdoor field spaces (Delta Field, Delta Tennis and Basketball Courts, the Rec Field).
+All enrolled UHCL students are active members of the RWC, and have access to the facility at no additional costs.
+Memberships are available for non-students including faculty, staff, spouses, dependents and the greater UHCL community for a low monthly fee.
+All members have access to the RWC, as well as all outdoor field spaces (Delta field, Delta tennis and basketball courts and the recreation field).
 Fitness and recreational equipment and workout towels are available for checkout at no cost.
-Additional programs and services are available to all members for additional fees for fitness programming (personal training packages, group fitness class semester pass, nutrition and dietetic services) as well as semester locker rentals, shower towel service and more.
+For an additional fee, members can sign up for fitness programming (personal training packages, group fitness class semester pass, nutrition and dietetic services), as well as semester locker rentals, shower towel service, and more.

 Campus Recreation and Wellness is the largest student employer on campus.
 We offer developmental opportunities for students interested in learning and growing their skills in fitness, customer service, management, marketing, and more.
-Any interested students can contact RWCat campusrecreation@uhcl.edu for more information.
+Any interested students can contact us at campusrecreation@uhcl.edu for more information.